 FOR IMMEDIATE RELEASE:

-On Sunday November 22nd, 2015: The Oak Street business corridor in the neighborhood of Carrollton will be transformed into one of the most unique festivals in the world, the Oak Street Po-Boy Festival!
+On Sunday October 23rd, 2016: The Oak Street business corridor in the neighborhood of Carrollton will be transformed into one of the most unique festivals in the world, the Oak Street Po-Boy Festival!
 This event features some of the finest restaurants, artists and musicians in the Crescent City, all coming together in appreciation of one of New Orleans most distinct and delicious creations… The legendary Po-Boy Sandwich.
 And what goes better with a po-boy, then a cold beer?!
 We believe a good po-boy goes naturally with a good pint of beer— so much so, that this year’s event will also showcase regional craft breweries.
 Join us for the first ever Po Boy & Pint Fest!

 - For festival tips, photos of mouth-watering po-boys & breaking news, like the official Facbook Page and find us on Instagram & Twitter @PoBoyFest.

 - Connect with us on social media!
-Tag your instagram photos #ComeDressed.FAQs:
+Tag your instagram photos #ComeDressed #poboysandpintsFAQs:

 - The festival is free and open to the public.
 All are welcome!

 - No outside food or beverage.
-Please!
-Help support this community event by leaving your coolers at home and purchasing drinks at the fest.
+Please support this community event by leaving your coolers at home and purchasing drinks at the fest.
 This helps keep the festival free for years to come!